 Just in the 4-5 block radius area, I walked around the Northern Hotel, I found so many!

 Other Street Art

-There are also unofficial outlets for street art, mainly some of the alleys off First Avenue North and 30th Street South.
+There are also unofficial outlets for street art by local artists, mainly some of the alleys off First Avenue North and 30th Street South.
 While not sanctioned by the city they are a way for artists to express themselves with bright colors and designs and lots of statements.

 Other Museums in Billings

 Not necessarily art, but falling in the museum category, are the following spots to visit in Billings: